-Suppose a flag is flying from a pole that has been measured to be 15 metres away from an observer (with an uncertainty of 3 cm).
-The angle between horizontal and line-of-sight to the top of the pole is measured as 38 degrees (with an uncertainty of 2 degrees).
-The question is: how high is the flag?
+Suppose a flag is flying from a pole that is 15 metres away from an observer (with an uncertainty of 3 cm).
+The angle between horizontal and line-of-sight to the top of the pole is 38 degrees (with an uncertainty of 2 degrees).
+How high is the top of the pole?

-A measurement model expresses the relationship between the quantities involved: the height of the pole H, the distance to the base of the pole B and the line-of-sight angle Φ ,
+A measurement model should express a relationship between the quantities involved: the height of the pole H, the distance to the base of the pole B and the line-of-sight angle $\Phi$ ,

-$H = B \tan \Phi \; .$
+$$H = B \tan \Phi$$ .

-To calculate the height, we create uncertain numbers representing the measured quantities and use the model.
+To calculate the height, we create uncertain numbers representing the measured quantities and use the model